swc-uiuc/shell-genomics/_episodes/02-the-filesystem.md

 You will see:

 ~~~
-/home/dcuser
+/home/a-m/hpcbioXX
 ~~~
 {: .output}

 This is the full name of your home directory.
-This tells you that you are in a directory called `dcuser`, which sits inside a directory called `home` which sits inside the very top directory in the hierarchy.
+This tells you that you are in a directory called `hpcbioXX`, which sits inside a directory called `a-m`, which sits inside a directory called `home` which sits inside the very top directory in the hierarchy.
 The very top of the hierarchy is a directory called `/` which is usually referred to as the *root directory*.
 So, to summarize: `dcuser` is a